-The most perfect homemade potato gnocchi recipe.
-Loaded with Italian flavors.
-It is a lovely seasonal & vegan dish, which is full of textures.
+The most perfect homemade potato Gnocchi recipe.
+It is loaded with Italian flavors and is a lovely seasonal & vegan dish, which is full of textures.

 What’s not to love about rich, starchy foods, smothered in your favorite sauce and served with a generous helping of cheese?
 Lasagna, cannelloni, ravioli, wraps, fold overs and tacos are just some of the amazing things that fit this description.
 One of the most delicious vehicles for meaty sauce, creamy toppings and pesto is the delicious Italian potato based main course called gnocchi.

 It takes some effort to prepare, but it freezes well and will impress any collection of dinner or lunch guests.
 Gnocchi is known for its delicious, dense texture.
 It is served warm as a starter or a main course.
-It has a wonderful, rich taste which is well matched with flavourful, garlicky sauce and strong cheese.
-Tomato based sauces are also a popular choice, as are creamy meat sauces such as Carbonara and Alfredo.
-A Bolognese sauce is also a tasty option.
+It has a wonderful, rich taste which is well matched with homemade pesto.

-To shape the gnocchi, roll the dough into tubes about two centimeters wide.
-Next, you can slice these into two and a half centimeter long segments.
+To shape the gnocchi, roll the dough into tubes about two centimetres wide.
+Next, you can slice these into two and a half centimetre long segments.
 Use a fork to create the indents that characterize gnocchi on each of the pieces.
 You can also use a wire whisk to create this effect.

 When it comes to cooking gnocchi, it is best to do this in small batches.
 You’ve got to supervise the cooking process and stir the gnocchi at regular intervals to make sure they don’t stick to each other or to the sides of the pot.
 You will know that the gnocchi is ready when the pieces have all begun to float to the top of the water.
 Once they have been cooked through, spread them over a baking sheet and make sure they have been drained of any excess water.